sonamkoul2/student_intervention/README.md

 - The goal of this project is to model the factors that predict how likely a student is to pass their High School final exam, by constructing an intervention system that leverages supervised learning techniques.

-- The purpose of this project is to get familiar with using ``` Supervised Machine Learning techinques```
+- The purpose of this project is to get familiar with using ` Supervised Machine Learning techinques`
 - I Analysed a dataset on students' performance and developed a cost effective model that will predict the likelihood that a given student will pass, quantifying whether an intervention is necessary.
-- After reading this project, you should know how to uncover
+- After reading this project, you should know how to uncover patterns from data to group them into categories

 ### Install